RaspberryPiFoundation/webdev-curriculum/en-GB/Tell a Story/Tell a Story.md

 	![screenshot](story-image.png)

-+ You can also upload your own images to your webpage!
++ __If you have a Trinket account__, you can also upload your own images to your webpage!
 To do this, click the image icon at the top of your trinket and then click 'upload'.

 	![screenshot](story-upload.png)